 ReSharper allows you to quickly change the order of code elements with the press of a key — well, four keys: Ctrl+Shift+Alt+Up/Down/Left/Right.
-In particular, you can move members up and down, reorder method parameters, move statements within a block, move statements out of or into a block, move XML tags up and down, as well as XML attributes left and right.
+In particular, you can move members up and down, reorder parameters and arguments, move statements within a block, move statements out of or into a block, move XML tags up and down, as well as XML attributes left and right, and so on.

-To see the documentation for a certain class, method/function or other symbol right in the editor, position the caret on the symbol name and press Ctrl+Q. The documentation shows in a pop-up window with clickable links to other resources.
+To see the documentation for a certain class, method/function or other symbol right in the editor, position the caret on a code symbol and press Ctrl+Shift+F1.
+The documentation shows in a pop-up window with clickable links to other resources, most notably MSDN documentation.

-Promptly comment or uncomment any block of C# or VB.NET code by selecting it in the editor and pressing Ctrl+/ (for line comment) or Ctrl+Shift+/ (for block comments in C#).
+Promptly comment or uncomment any block of code by selecting it in the editor and pressing Ctrl+Alt+/ (for line comment) or Ctrl+Shift+/ (for block comments).

 The Extend Selection feature helps successively select expanding blocks of code.
-That is, you can easily select any expression in the code by placing the caret somewhere inside it and pressing Ctrl+W a few times.
-Shrink Selection works in the opposite way and can be applied by pressing Ctrl+Shift+W.
+That is, you can easily select any expression in the code by placing the caret somewhere inside it and pressing Ctrl+Alt+Right a few times.
+Shrink Selection works in the opposite way and can be applied by pressing Ctrl+Alt+Left.

 You can also quickly select the member that your caret is on, or even its containing type, by pressing Ctrl+Shift+[.

 When you have to type lengthy string literals, ReSharper helps you split them into several lines by adding the necessary quotation marks and plus characters: while the caret is within a string literal, press Enter or Shift+Enter to split the string without breaking its value.